ethereum-optimism/optimism/packages/contracts-bedrock/test/kontrol/README.md

 [`KontrolDeployment.sol`](./deployment/KontrolDeployment.sol) contains the minimal deployment sequence required by the proofs.
 The [`make-summary-deployment.sh`](./scripts/make-summary-deployment.sh) script will generate a summary contract is used to load the post-`setUp` state directly into Kontrol.

-This step is optional if an up-to-date summary contract already exists, which will be the case until the deployment script changes.
+This step is optional if an up-to-date summary contract already exists, which will be the case until the `KontrolDeployment` contract changes.
-A CI check will fail if the summary contract is not up-to-date.
+See the [Implementation Details](#implementation-details) section for more information.

-The summary contract can be found in [`./proofs/utils/DeploymentSummary.sol`](./proofs/utils/DeploymentSummary.sol), which is summarization (state changes) of the [`KontrolDeployment.sol`](./deployment/KontrolDeployment.sol) script.
+The summary contract can be found in [`DeploymentSummary.sol`](./proofs/utils/DeploymentSummary.sol), which is summarization (state changes) of the [`KontrolDeployment.sol`](./deployment/KontrolDeployment.sol) contract.

 ### Execute Proofs